CJN developed a Massive Open Online Course and it’s FREE

 Paul McNally is a journalist living in Johannesburg.
 He was a Knight Visiting Nieman Fellow in 2016 at Harvard University.
 He is the author of the non-fiction book The Street: Exposing a World of Cops, Bribes and Drug Dealers (which was long-listed for the Alan Paton – www.thestreetbook.co.za).
 He is the Director of Citizen Justice Network (www.citizenjusticenetwork.org), a project that trains community paralegals to be radio journalists.
 He has won 11 journalism awards.
 For Wits Journalism he wrote, investigated and produced the radio and podcast series Alibi (www.alibi.org.za).

-Akona Anati Zibonti is an Editorial Assistant Mentee at Citizen Justice Network.
-She has worked in the communication, social media and journalism field.
+Akona Anati Zibonti has worked in communication, social media and journalism.
 She started as a freelance journalist for the City Gazette and later joined a social justice organisation, Khanya College.
 In 2014 she joined CMFD Production as a communication coordinator & sports journalist and in 2016 she joined SeeSayDo Advertising as a social media strategist.

 Boikaego Dolphus Seadira is the Development Communication lecturer in the department of Wits Journalism and Media.
 The Development Communication is a Programme which examines new ways of interacting with journalists, as well as utilising social media platforms, speeches and publications to directly involve people in development of their initiatives.
 Boikaego provided consulting services to Government Communication and Information System on ICTs for rural development in the North West, the North West University Vaal campus radio, and the Central University of Technology campus radio.
 Boikaego is working on his PhD with the North West University; his thesis focuses on Broadband Policy and Regulation.